UVADS/DS-3001/07_ML_Eval_Metrics/Model_Metrics_Lab_Updated.md

 Keys to Success:
 * Thoughtfully creating a question that aligns with your dataset and classification
-* Using the evaluation metrics correctly - some require continuous probability outcomes (LogLoss) while others require binary predictions (pretty much all the rest).
+* Using the evaluation metrics correctly - some require continuous outcomes (RSME) while others require binary predictions (pretty much all the rest).
 * Evaluation is not about the metrics per say, but what they mean, speaking through your question in light of the evaluation metrics is the primary objective of this lab.
 Think of yourself as a "model detective" that works to leave no stone unturned!